mypappa/MDEF/docs/reflections/term2/prototyping for design/prototyping for design.md

 `Make some music with your board and a simple buzzer, document it with some images, videos, your experiencies, problems and reflections about what you learned..`

-first step for this task was to connect. sounds simple yet always takes some time to get the right pins..
+first step for this task was to  c o n n e c t. sounds simple yet always takes some time to get the right pins..

 for this task we navigated in this webpage  https://github.com/robsoncouto/arduino-songs several songs. we decided together with my roommate Korbi to mix up the "Ode to Joy" by Beethoven's Symphony No. 9.